PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 > - Labyrinthine feel, narrow hallways, dimly lit
 > - Entrances > hallway staircase, secret hatch under dais
 > - Supply room > cobwebs, kegs of ale and crates > hidden corpse of child holding wooden sword
-> - Alter with rectangular divot > text on the wall > see riddle
+> - Entrance to room, guarded by ethereal protector > protector's challenge
-> - Secret room > see teleportation circle
+> - Secret room > teleportation circle
 > - Blood-stained cloth jacket on floor > etched-in nameplate "Professor ir'Torn, Dept Head, History"

-###### Riddle
+###### Protector's Challenge
-> "In the depths of knowledge, the flame's truth resides.
-Seek the tomes that bind the light, and the path shall open wide."

-Any book that contains information about the Silver Flame may be slotted into the alter.
-The wall containing that text will then slide open.
+As the party approaches the chamber, a spectral figure clad in the regalia of a high priest of the Silver Flame materializes.
+> Show your faith and devotion to the Flame and answer one of my queries, and be allowed passage.

+Query 1
+> Name the martyr who gave themselves to kindle the Silver Flame.

+**Answer.** Tira Miron OR the Couatl

+Query 2
+> In the depths of our most storied battle, a great fiend was bound by the light of our conviction.
+Name this entity of war and chaos, whose rage was quelled by the Silver Flame's embrace.

+**Answer.** Rak Tulkesh

+Query 3
+> The Argent Grimoire, penned by the hands of those who first felt the Flame's heat, speaks of three virtues fundamental to our faith.
+Name these pillars upon which our order stands, and by which we are forever bound.

+**Answer.** Courage, Sacrifice, and Devotion

 ###### Teleportation Circle
-- Faded circle carved into the stone ground > draconic runes > destination of Sharn
+- Faded circle carved into the stone ground > draconic runes > destination of the Kogs in Sharn
-- 6 cracked & faded Siberys shards around circle
+- 3  Siberys and 3 eberron shards around circle, 1 eberron shard is cracked
+- Replacing shard reactivates circle and allows passage.

 ---